shan-emacs/emacs-packages-mirrors/melpa/auto-compile-readme.txt

 from the protection offered by `load-prefer-newer' and the modes that are defined here, otherwise `~/.emacs.d/init.el' is the only exception.

+If you are using Emacs 27 or later, then these settings should be placed in `early-init.el', which should never be compiled:

+    ;;; early-init.el --- early bird  -*- no-byte-compile: t -*-
+    (setq load-prefer-newer t)
+    (add-to-list 'load-path "/path/to/packed")
+    (add-to-list 'load-path "/path/to/auto-compile")
+    (require 'auto-compile)
+    (auto-compile-on-load-mode)
+    (auto-compile-on-save-mode)
+    ;;; early-init.el ends here

 Usage
 -----